Orienting Edges

 arises as the gradient of some vertex potential \(\boldsymbol{y}\).
 On each edge, the flow

 value is simply the potential difference between the endpoints.
-Such flows are the "trivial"
+The name cut

-circulations — they are created by a global potential function, not by any genuine
+the "trivial" circulations — they are created by a global potential function, not by any

 A note on notation: in Intro to Homology,